 The law enforcement officials Thursday highlighted a growing body of research showing “that young people have not fully developed the capacity for impulse control, empathy, and judgment necessary to avoid bad choices and potentially harmful behaviors.”
 And they noted that as they mature, most youth will “age out” of the years they engage in crime.

-Danna, an 18-year-old who was released from incarceration in Wisconsin four months ago, following charges of armed robbery, joined the Thursday news conference online to join the national call for youth justice.
+Danna, an 18-year-old who was released from incarceration in Wisconsin four months ago, following charges of armed robbery, joined the Thursday news conference online to echo the national call for youth justice.

 She said she’s spent most of her teens in the Copper Lake School, a juvenile correctional facility for girls, where conditions grew worse over time.